khangtictoc/CTF-Writeup-Practice/Linux/Overthewire/Bandit/bandit7_8.md

 Use `man grep` for more details
 ### Solution:<br>
 Command: `cat data.txt | grep millionth`<br>
+"(command A)| (command B)" : pipeline operator - send the output of command A to command B
 #### Password for next level: cvX2JJa4CFALtqS87jk27qwqGhBM9plV